davenaylor/postie/readme.txt

 * Fixed bug with embedding youtube and vimeo videos whose ID contains a - (thanks Jim Kehoe)
 * Post_author is now included with attachments
+* fixed confirmation_email settings so that now you can select between sender, admin, both, or none (thanks to redsalmon for pointing out bug)

 = 1.3.4 (2009.10.05) =
 * Fixed problem with images not posting under cron